The Fifth Dynasty

 The second king of the 5th Dynasty.

-Most foreign relations during the reign of Sahure were economic, rather than combative.
-In one scene in his pyramid, we find great ships with Egyptians and Asiatics on board.
+Most foreign intercations during the reign of Sahure were economic, rather than military.
+In one scene in his pyramid, there are great ships with Egyptians and representatives from the Middle East on board.
 It is believed they are returning from the port of Byblos in Lebanon with huge cedar trees.
-For this, we have corraborating evidence in the form of his name on a piece of thin gold stamped to a chair, as well as other evidence of Fifth dynasty king's cartouches found in Lebanon on stone vessels.
-Other scenes in his temple depict what we are told are Syrian bears.
+There is corroborating evidence for this in the form of his name on a piece of thin gold stamped to a chair, as well as other evidence of the Fifth dynasty king's cartouches found in Lebanon on stone vessels.
+Other scenes in his temple depict what seem to be Syrian bears.

-We also have the first documented expedition to the land of Punt, which apparently yielded a quantity of myrrh, along with malachite and electrum, and because of this, Sahure is often credited with establishing an Egyptian navy.
+There is also the first documented expedition to the land of Punt, which apparently yielded a quantity of myrrh, along with malachite and electrum, and because of this, Sahure is often credited with establishing an Egyptian navy.
 There are also scenes of a raid into Libya which yielded various livestock and showed the king smiting the local chieftains.
-The Palermo stone also corroborates some of these events and also mentions expeditions to the Sinai and to the exotic land of Punt, as well as to the diorite quarries northwest of Abu Simbel, thus, far into Nubia.
+The Palermo stone also corroborates some of these events and also mentions expeditions to the Sinai and to the exotic land of Punt, as well as to the diorite quarries northwest of Abu Simbel in Nubia.

-However, this same scene of the Libyan attack was used two thousand years later in the mortuary temple of Pepi II and in a Kawa temple of Taharqa.
+However, this same scene of the Libyan attack was used two hundred years later in the mortuary temple of Pepi II and in a Kawa temple of Taharqa.
 The same names are quoted for the local chieftain.
-Therefore, we become somewhat suspicious of the possibility that Sahure was also copying an even earlier representation of this scene.
+Therefore, there is the possibility that Sahure was also copying an even earlier representation of this scene.

 He apparently built a sun temple, as did most of the 5th Dynasty kings.
 Its name was Sekhet-re, meaning "the Field of Re", but so far its location is unknown.
 We know of his palace, called Uetjesneferusahure ("Sahure's splendor soars up to heaven"), from an inscription on tallow containers recently discovered in Neferefre's mortuary temple.
 It may have been located at Abusir as well.
 We also know that under Sahure, the turquoise quarries in the Sinai were worked (probably at Wadi Maghara and Wadi Kharit), along with the diorite quarries in Nubia.